dawright22/multi-cloud-k8-demo/README.md

 Use the kubectl config user-context <name> to set the enviroment you wish to deploy too.
 CD into the main app_stack directory in there you will see app_<cloud> stacks which are cloud specifc namaged K8 clusters.
 CD into the enviroment you wish to deploy too and run

 ./full_stack_deploy.sh

+NOTE: You may need to change permission on the above script and ./clean.sh before you run the scripts.
+These script reference other scripts at the below within the directory that you should check in tiller
+./helm-init.sh

+in consul
+./consul.sh

+in mariadb
+./mariadb.sh

+in vault
+./vault.sh

 run kubectl get svc to see the EXTERNAL-IP to connect to for the service.